- Visitors & Societies

 Tuesday 19th May 2020

-Following the advice of England Golf, the Club is pleased to announce that both the course and the driving range are now open to members only, albeit with strict procedures to be followed.
+Following the advice of England Golf, the Club is pleased to announce that both the course and the driving range are now open to members & visitors only, with guidelines in place.

 Hi, my name is Peter Hart and I am honoured and privileged to be the 2020 Captain at Ashton and Lea Golf Club.